 3.2 ACC members will normally be appointed for terms of no less than two years and no more than four years (renewable once only up to a maximum of eight consecutive years, normally).
 This maximum should not be exceeded, except in the case of very small institutes (i.e. those that have 3 or fewer animal users).
 This does not apply to ACC members who must be part of the ACC because of their role within the institution (ex officio members): the ACC Coordinator, the veterinarian(s) and the animal facility manager/supervisor.
-The complement of the committees will vary and will be determined by the needs of each Portfolio, Branch, or Program but should include.
+The complement of the committees will vary and will be determined by the needs of each Research Centre, Branch, or Program but should include.

 a) NRC researchers or Industrial Technology Advisors (ITA) experienced in animal care and use, who may or may not be actively using animals during their term on the ACC.
-There should be a minimum of two members and representation of all the major animal-using divisions of the Portfolio, Branch, or Program or, as in the case of NRC IRAP, the ACC should have appropriate regional representation;
+There should be a minimum of two members and representation of all the major animal-using divisions of the Research Centre, Branch, or Program or, as in the case of NRC IRAP, the ACC should have appropriate regional representation;

 b) A veterinarian experienced in experimental animal care and use, who is being provided with continuing education/training opportunities in experimental animal care and use (ex-officio, voting member);

 c) The NRC Senior Veterinarian to act as an observer and resource to the ACC and in to support the Secretary General in corporate accountability on animal care. (ex-officio, non-voting member unless also serving the ACC veterinarian as described above).
 This member will participate, subject to operational requirements, via teleconference or videoconference;

 d) An employee whose normal activities have not, at any point in their career, depended on or been involved with animal use for research, teaching or testing;